Oliver-Mustoe/Solid-Tortoise-Final-Project/ANSIBLE_AND_PREP/Notes.md

 3. Append windows host keys to authorized keys on mgmt02
 4. Run Authorized_keys.ps1
 5. Use ansible win_ping to make sure everything is running as it should be
+---
+For any ansible host, you will need to ssh into it before running the playbook to add it to known hosts